-Town of Bradley Management Discussion and Analysis Fiscal Year Ended June 30, 2022
+Town of Bradley Management Discussion and Analysis Fiscal Year Ended June 30, 2024

-The following discussion is a brief overview and analysis of the financial situation of the Town of Bradley as documented in the annual financial statements for the year ending June 30, 2022.
-This information as well as the notes to the financial statements can be helpful when reading the Town's financial statements.
+The following discussion is a brief overview and analysis of the Town of Bradley's financial situation as documented in the annual financial statements for the year ending June 30, 2024.
+This information and the notes to the financial statements can be helpful when reading the Town's financial statements.